 TO SEE | VILLAGE

 Locally known as the Nice of Hérault, Roquebrun benefits from a microclimate.
 We love to go here to escape the crowds on the beach.
-The river stays cool, even in summer, and we swim while our children catch our evening meal.
+The river stays cool, even in Summer, and we swim while our children catch our evening meal.
 Not really, the fish are very tiny, but it keeps the kids busy for ages.
-Do bring some water shoes though, to protect your feet from all the pebbles.
+Do bring some waterproof shoes though, to protect your feet from all the pebbles.

-We also love to go to Roquebrun so the kids can play in the naturally formed pool.
+We also love to go to Roquebrun so the kids can play in the naturally formed pools.
 Because of an old dam, a part of the river is secluded, and this creates a safe swimming spot for the little ones.
 You have to stay close of course, as the water gets deeper in the middle of the natural pool.
-Even in summer, the water is crystal clear, and you can see tiny fish going in every direction.
+Even in Summer, the water is crystal clear, and you can see tiny fish going in every direction.
 We still can’t go to Roquebrun without bringing our fishing nets.

 The part outside the natural pool gets a bit rough because of the small waterfall next to the old watermill.
 Only the brave will actually sit in the waterfall or let themselves drift away in the rapids just after the waterfall.
 I don’t really understand how, as the water is so powerful!
 We stick to the natural pool and its teeny tiny fish.
 We finish our perfect day with a nice ice cream.